Martin Shaw: Television

 Shaw began television work in 1967.
 Parts in one-off plays for Granada Television led to his playing hippy student Robert Croft, Lucile Hewitt's boyfriend, in Coronation Street.
 Another early role was booze and football-loving Welsh medical student Huw Evans in the television comedy series Doctor in the House.
 He later guest-starred, playing the same role, in the follow-up series Doctor at Large, now a nervous expectant father in the episode "Mother and Father Doing Well".
+The actor had been introduced to international audiences via his portrayal of Horatio in the 1970 Hallmark Hall of Fame presentation of Hamlet, starring Richard Chamberlain.

 Shaw appeared with future co-star Lewis Collins in an episode of The New Avengers.
 Both played the roles of terrorists.
-Shaw portrayed Ray Doyle ("Agent 4–5") in the British television series The Professionals (1977–1983), opposite Collins.
+Shaw portrayed Ray Doyle ("Agent 4-5") in the British television series The Professionals (1977–1983), opposite Collins.
 Shaw played another law-enforcement role in the 1990s ITV production The Chief.

 In 1983, Shaw played Robert Falcon Scott in The Last Place on Earth.
 The series was filmed at Frobisher Bay near the city of Iqaluit on Baffin Island, Canada.
 In interview at the time, Shaw commented that he generally responded well to the testing physical conditions, particularly when they enhanced the reality of the scene.
 In the same year he played Sir Henry Baskerville in The Hound of the Baskervilles, an adaptation of the novel by Sir Arthur Conan Doyle.
 He acted opposite Ian Richardson's Sherlock Holmes and Donald Churchill's Dr. Watson.